 How To SSH Into A Particular Directory On Linux

-Have you ever been in a situation where you want to SSH to a remote server and immediately cd into a directory and continue work interactively?
-You’re on the right track!
-This brief tutorial describes how to directly SSH into a particular directory of a remote Linux system.
-Not just SSH into a specific directory, you can run any command immediately right after connecting to an SSH server as described in this guide.
-It is not that difficult as you might think.
-Read on.
+Have you ever been in a situation where you wanted to SSH to a remote server and immediately cd into a directory?
+Yes?
+Well, you’re on the right track!
+This brief tutorial describes how to directly SSH into a particular directory on Linux.
+Meaning – we can automatically change to a particular directory when log in to a remote system via SSH.
+Not just SSH into a specific directory, it is even possible run any command immediately right after connecting to the remote server over SSH.

-SSH Into A Particular Directory Of A Remote System
+SSH Into A Particular Directory Of A Remote Linux System

-Before I knew this method, I would usually first SSH to the remote remote system using command:
+Before I knew this method, I would usually first SSH into the remote remote system using command:

 $ ssh [email protected]